kitsane/4quant/source/technology.md

 ## 4Quant provides outstanding image analytics

 <span class="alt-font"><strong>4Q</strong>uant</span> developed a lightning-fast image processing technology.
 With the click of a button, our solution analyses petabytes of image data, from single image databases to thousands of camera streams — in real time.

 Our decades of expertise in image analytics enables you to obtain reliable answers to your image analysis demands.
 Using sophisticated analytics distribution in clustered environments, our technology is highly scalable.

-## Our strengths

-### Scalability, seamless customization and unprecedented speed
+## Scalability, seamless customization and unprecedented speed

-<span class="alt-font"><strong>4Q</strong>uant</span> offers solutions for any stage in the image processing life cycle:

-With our proprietary Analytics on Demand solution, we are offering cloud-compatible imaging solutions.
+<span class="alt-font"><strong>4Q</strong>uant</span> offers solutions for any stage in the image processing life cycle: With our proprietary Analytics on Demand solution, we are offering cloud-compatible imaging solutions.
 You benefit from unlimited, elastic scalability without heavy investment costs in your own IT infrastructure.

 You pay only for the computational power you need at the moment.
 Our Ad-hoc query solution provides you with maximum flexibility to tackle varying challenging image analytics problems.
 The dynamic algorithms are fully based on your data and feedback and thus constantly improve unlike static predefined analysis solutions.

 # Image Query and Analysis Engine